-Perhaps my surprise depicts my own short-sightedness because if you had to describe Massey's filmography in one word, it would have to be, versatile.
+Each time I am left thoroughly surprised by how effortlessly Massey hooks my interest, even in the face of a lacklustre storyline.
+Then again, perhaps my surprise depicts my own short-sightedness because if you had to describe Massey's filmography in one word, it would have to be, versatile.

 Prior to that, he was Arjun Mathur's long-lost lover in Made in Heaven, Ali Fazal's brother with the brains in Mirzapur, and Deepika's prickly love interest and crusader-for-justice in Chhapaak.